mtumilowicz/rust-rocket-workshop/README.txt

                 * always does the same thing: `memcpy`
                 * how to force a move of a type which implements the `Copy` trait?
                     * question does not make sense - it is always move
+                * rust is pass by value
+                    * reference is passed by value but is `copy`
             * similarly, a function call `f(b)` always moves `b`
                 * bytes of `b` really get copied into f's stack frame, at least in debug builds
                 * if you use `&mut self` instead of `self`, you're still telling Rust to move, but you'll be moving the pointer instead